mattyoung101/slingshot/README.md

 Slingshot is somewhat stable and is ready for testing in larger projects.
 Please keep me posted!

 ### Timeline
 Slingshot is being developed in my free time during my PhD.
-One day, it might become a joint project of my PhD lab, hopefully.
 I do not _always_ have time to work on this project.

 ### Known supported editors
 - Neovim v0.11+